 As mentioned earlier, the BIC or SWIFT code is generally comprised of 8 characters.
 The extended code of 11 characters (with the last three digits added) enables payments to be directed to a specific office, branch, or unit of the institution.

 The BIC or SWIFT Code is typically the default code needed to facilitate wire transfers.
 If you’re asked to provide a wire transfer code — and it doesn’t explicitly refer to IBAN or ABA or Fedwire — you’ll be safe using the SWIFT code.

 What is IBAN (International Bank Account Number)?

-The IBAN (International Bank Account Number) is currently the standard for payment codes among banks within the European Union (EU), although other non-European countries have also recently started to adopt it including countries in the Middle East and in the Caribbean.
-As of 2016, more than 69 countries primarily in Europe are using the IBAN numbering system.
+The IBAN (International Bank Account Number) is currently the standard for payment codes among banks within the European Union (EU), although other non-European countries have also started to adopt it including countries in the Middle East and in the Caribbean.
+As of 2020, more than 77 countries (primarily in Europe) are using the IBAN numbering system.

 The IBAN may consist of up to 34 alphanumeric characters containing all routing information needed to process a payment from one bank to another.
 This routing code contains key bank account details, such as:

 - Check digits – two (2) numbers, which can be validated by the bank to confirm the check’s integrity before payment processing;